 APD's certified lactation team visits nursing mothers in The Birthing Center and provides private consultations by appointment.
 Support for nursing moms after discharge is always available.

-24-hour “Warm Line for Nursing Mothers” for APD patients only.
+24-hour “Warm Line for Nursing Mothers” exclusively for APD patients.

 A Healthy Start

-APD is proud to be among the first hospitals in the United States to be awarded the designation of “Baby-Friendly Hospital.”
-In fact, the Birthing Center was the first Baby-Friendly Hospital in New Hampshire.
+APD is proud to be among the first hospitals in the United States to be awarded the designation of being a Baby-Friendly® Hospital.
+In fact, the Birthing Center was the first Baby-Friendly® Hospital in New Hampshire.
 The designation is presented by UNICEF and the World Health Organization to “baby-friendly” hospitals that protect, support, and promote breastfeeding.
-Learn more about the Baby-Friendly Hospital Initiative.
+Learn more about the Baby-Friendly® Hospital Initiative.

 Our Lactation Program